Formalizing and Evaluating Requirements of Perception Systems for Automated Vehicles using Spatio-Temporal Perception Logic: Introduction

-Second, formal specifications enable automated testing and monitoring for AV, e.g, see \cite{AbbasKRM2017asme,HekmatnejadEtAl2019memocode,TuncaliEtAl2020tiv,dreossi2019verifai,DreossiDS2019jar,corso2020survey,verifai-cav19,decastrointerpretable}, for requirements based testing.
+Second, formal specifications enable automated search-based testing (e.g., see \cite{AbbasKRM2017asme,TuncaliEtAl2020tiv,dreossi2019verifai,DreossiDS2019jar,corso2020survey,GladischEtAl2019ase,decastrointerpretable}) and monitoring (e.g., see \cite{RizaldiEtAl2017ifm,HekmatnejadEtAl2019memocode}) for AV/ADAS.
+Requirements are necessary in testing in order to express the conditions (assumptions) under which system level violations are meaningful.
+Similarly, logical requirements are necessary in monitoring since without formal requirements, it is very hard to concisely capture the rules of the road.
+We envision that a formal specification language which specifically targets perception systems will enable similar innovations in testing and monitoring AV/ADAS.

 Third, formal specifications on the perception system can also function as a requirements language between original equipment manufacturers (OEM) and suppliers.
 As a simple example for the need of a requirements language consider the most basic question: should the image classifier correctly classify all objects within the sensing range of the lidar, or all objects of at least $x$ pixels in diameter?
-Again, {\it without requirements, any system behavior is acceptable and, most importantly, not testable/verifiable!} Finally, using a formal specification language, we can search offline perception datasets to find scenarios that violate the requirements in order to reproduce them in simulation, e.g., \cite{BashettyBAF2020icra}.
+Again, {\it without requirements, any system behavior is acceptable and, most importantly, not testable/verifiable!}

+Finally, using a formal specification language, we can search offline perception datasets (see \cite{KimEtAl2022iccps,AndersonEtAl2023rv,Yadav2019}) to find scenarios that violate the requirements in order to reproduce them in simulation, e.g., \cite{BashettyBAF2020icra}, or to assess the real-to-sim gap in testing, e.g., \cite{FremontEtAl2020itsc}.

+Even though there is a large body of literature on the application of formal languages and methods to AV/ADAS (see the survey by \cite{MehdipourATB2023automatica}), the prior works have certain limitations when perception systems are specifically targeted.

+Works like \cite{TuncaliEtAl2020tiv} and \cite{DreossiDS2019jar} demonstrated the importance of testing system level requirements for an AV when the AV contains machine learning enabled perception components.
+Both works use Signal Temporal Logic (STL) (\cite{MalerN04formats}) for expressing requirements on the performance of the AV/ADAS.
+However, STL cannot directly express requirements on the performance of the perception system itself.